AarshShah9/CampusBuddy/README.md

 $ git checkout -b <branch-name> # Creates a new branch and switches to it
 $ git add . # Adds all file changes and tracks files
 $ git commit -am "<commit-message>" # Adds all file changes and commits them (non-tracked files will not be included)
+$ git merge origin main # please run this before making a PR and resolve any merge conflicts.
 ```